ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+How I Used Chart.js to Turn Ugly Data into Beautiful Dashboards - <a href="https://javascript.plainenglish.io/how-i-used-chart-js-to-turn-ugly-data-into-beautiful-dashboards-f80f7c83fcd7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dr Abdullah Azhar`**

+<blockquote>Introduction: When Raw Data Betrays You
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
 Keep Your React Codebase Clean with Qleaner: The Ultimate CLI Tool for Unused Files and Images - <a href="https://medium.com/@trevismurithi/keep-your-react-codebase-clean-with-qleaner-the-ultimate-cli-tool-for-unused-files-and-images-e9d7a52fa140?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Trevismurithi`**

 <blockquote>Managing a React project can become chaotic quickly.
 Over time, unused files, images, and imports accumulate, making your code harder to…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 5 JavaScript Features I Ignored for Years… Until They Saved My Entire Project - <a href="https://javascript.plainenglish.io/5-javascript-features-i-ignored-for-years-until-they-saved-my-entire-project-80d20556e38d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ibrahimrana`**

 <blockquote>For years, I wrote JavaScript like it was 2015.
 No modern patterns, no fancy language features just vibes, duct tape, and console.log.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>4.
 10 Modern JavaScript Tricks I Wish I Knew Before My First Tech Job - <a href="https://medium.com/write-a-catalyst/10-modern-javascript-tricks-i-wish-i-knew-before-my-first-tech-job-99277c1bf91d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>If I’d known these earlier, I would’ve saved hundreds of hours and one major burnout.
 Continue reading on Write A Catalyst »</blockquote>

-<h3>4.
+<h3>5.
 Deep Into JavaScript — Part 1: The Journey of Your Code - <a href="https://nagibaba.medium.com/deep-into-javascript-part-1-the-journey-of-your-code-affb56771829?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Babek Naghiyev`**

 <blockquote>You type node app.js and press Enter.
 Fifty milliseconds later, your code is running.
 But what actually happens in that brief moment?
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 10 Modern JavaScript  Tricks That Feel Like Magic (2026 Edition)  - <a href="https://developer-in.medium.com/10-modern-javascript-tricks-that-feel-like-magic-2026-edition-f245b9bf1ec4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Developer`**

 <blockquote>🍉 JavaScript is weird. — every developer, ever. 🚔
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 A Developer’s Guide to Cutting Technical Debt During Liferay DXP Upgrades - <a href="https://medium.com/@marketing_47361/a-developers-guide-to-cutting-technical-debt-during-liferay-dxp-upgrades-51552bb7d866?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Veriday`**

 <blockquote>For most enterprises, a Liferay DXP upgrade isn’t just a technical task — it’s a strategic decision that impacts cost, risk, timelines…
 Continue reading on Medium »</blockquote>

-<h3>7.
+<h3>8.
 Why JavaScript is Not Asynchronous (Even When It Handles Async Operations) - <a href="https://javascript.plainenglish.io/why-javascript-is-not-asynchronous-even-when-it-handles-async-operations-614d0e1fa1bf?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Asjad Abrar`**

 <blockquote>This is a notion that confuses nearly all JavaScript developers during their learning curve at some time: We employ async/await, handle…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>8.
-7 Modern JavaScript Tricks That Saved Me Hours — I Wish I Knew #4 Earlier - <a href="https://javascript.plainenglish.io/7-modern-javascript-tricks-that-saved-me-hours-i-wish-i-knew-4-earlier-136118e20a66?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Asim Nasir`**

-<blockquote>A practical, real world breakdown of JS features that quietly boosted my productivity overnight
 Continue reading on JavaScript in Plain English »</blockquote>

 <br/>